Last revision: May 22, 2023

 Introduction The purpose of the investigation, including relevant background information, should be briefly described.

 Methods The research plan, the materials (or subjects), and the methods used should be described, in that order.
 When the experimental methodology is the main issue of the paper, the process should be described in detail so as to recreate the experiment as closely as possible.
-The sources of the apparatus or reagents used should be given along with the source location (name of company, city, and country).
-If relevant, information on the IRB approval and informed consent should be included.
+The sources of the apparatus, equipment, reagents or software used should be given (name of company).
+If relevant, information on the IRB/IACUC approval and informed consent should be included.
 Methods of statistical analysis and criteria for statistical significance should be described.
 Ensure correct use of the terms sex (when reporting biological factors) and gender (identity, psychosocial or cultural factors), and, unless inappropriate, report the sex and/or gender of study participants, the sex of animals or cells, and describe the methods used to determine sex and gender.
 If the study was done involving an exclusive population, for example in only one sex, authors should justify why, except in obvious cases, (e.g., prostate cancer).

 Results The results should be presented in logical sequence in the text, tables, and illustrations.
 The text should not repeat all the data in the tables or figures, but describe important points and trends.